warner/petmail/docs/mailbox.rst

 receiver.
 Two nodes which have established contact will maintain two Channels, one in each direction.
 Each addressbook entry contains information on the sending side of one channel, and the receiving side of the reverse channel.
-Each Channel uses a signing/verifying keypair, a stable box/unbox keypair, and a (current, old) pair of box/unbox keypairs.
-The sender's entry holds the signing key and the three pubkeys.
-The receiver's entry holds the verifying key and the three privkeys.
+Each Channel uses a signing/verifying keypair, and a (current, old) pair of box/unbox keypairs.
+The sender's entry holds the signing key and the two pubkeys.
+The receiver's entry holds the verifying key and the two privkeys.

 Transport: A queue inside a Mailbox server, dedicated to a single receiving Node, but shared between all Channels for that recipient.
 The Transport ID is